 Acne is a chronic and relapsing inflammatory condition of the oil glands.
 Drs.
-Eugene and Steven Mandrea has treated numerous patients with all types of acne and all grades of severities in Chicago and suburbs, for many years.
+Eugene and Steven Mandrea have treated for many years numerous patients with all types of acne and all grades of severities in Chicago and suburbs.

 Topical therapies have been used in the treatment of acne for a very long time.
 We shall only mention the ones commonly used at the present time: